KilianKae/fullstack-challenge/README.md

 4. Auto suggest end times, and maybe start times.
 5. I added the display of server errors to the frontend, this can expose poetentially sensitive server implementation details and might be hard to read.
 6. I used MUI UI Date and Time picker, not to seperate fields.
+7. See if ecperimantal popup should be implemented / desciption should be added.